How To Brew Chai In A Teapot

 Part 1 of our How to Brew Chai series

 One thing I love about chai is that there are so many different ways to make it.
 You can enjoy it steeped in a teapot or cup, brewed in milk on the stove, latte style with frothed milk or drunk cold as an iced tea.
 With so many method variations, there’s bound to be a style to suit everyone!

-As there is so many different ways to brew chai, I thought I'd start a series sharing my favourite recipes, tips and tricks for brewing this delicious tea.
+As there are so many different ways to brew chai, I thought I'd start a series sharing my favourite recipes, tips and tricks for brewing this delicious tea.

 To kick start this series I thought I’d start with a classic way of brewing tea, in a teapot.

-This method is, of course, the easiest but perhaps not the most traditional way to enjoy our delicious chai.
-The chai I decided to use in this test is our Sweet’n’Sticky Honey Chai.
-This tea comes already infused in our delicious, cold pressed honey and its super yummy!
+The chai I used in this test is our Sweet’n’Sticky Honey Chai.
+This tea comes already infused in our delicious, cold-pressed honey and it's super yummy!